natemartin519/Blog/readme.md

 - [x] Add models functionality.
 - [x] Add simple functionality to the views.
 - [x] Add authentication to add, show, or edit.
-- [ ] Show posts for non users.
+- [x] Show posts for guests.
-- [ ] Make admin and non-admin users.
+- [ ] Make admin and user access levels.
-- [ ] Allow non-admin user to add a comment to a post.
+- [ ] Allow a user to add a comment to a post.
 - [ ] Add tags to posts.
 - [ ] Make it look pretty with Bootstrap3.